FurrO2/java-to-bedrock-pack-converter/README.md

 ---

-## ❗⛔ FOR NOW, THE MODEL CONVERTER ISN'T WORKING WELL, so this need to be fixed ⛔❗
+## ❗⛔FOR NOW, THE MODEL CONVERTER ISN'T WORKING WELL, so this need to be fixed⛔❗

 ## 📦 Features